 Because is no need for the nominal airflow,

 I have decided to supply this fan with a reduced voltage of 5V DC,

 which correspond to approx. 600 rpm.
 The airflow obtained is enough to keep the power supply board and

 In this way, the noise level

 created by this fan is also decreased significantly.

 The second fan is used to create an air flow for the motherboard (the heat sink of the processor and the RAM modules).

 The fan we have chosen is a MagLev ME60151V2-000U-A99 from Sunon (low acoustic noise level,

 high reliability, auto restart, dust resistant).

-This is a 12 V DC rated fan, but we
+This is a 12 V DC rated fan, but I

 have used 5 V DC as power supply for it.
 The fan acoustic noise level is